 From an early age, Paulo’s artistic expressions took form as Painting and Sculpture.
 The aesthetics of his work are derived from the many different cultures he has experienced.
 Sculpture is a form of art that requires one to think in space without boundaries or handrails and where the agility of a young person’s mind can discover its freedom.

-For Paulo, teaching at Nimbus for the last two years has been a wondrous involvement in the world of unfettered creativity where both the teacher and student are gifted with the amazement at their creation of art.
+For Paulo, teaching at Nimbus since 2012 has been a wondrous involvement in the world of unfettered creativity where both the teacher and student are gifted with the amazement at their creation of art.

 David Garden, Jr

 After majoring in film production, David created award-winning shorts as a film editor at Colossal Pictures in San Francisco.
 In 1998, David moved to Napa Valley and in 2005, when he heard about a new art center called Nimbus Arts, he jumped at the chance to become an instructor.
 He has been jumping ever since, working with students and bringing the joy of art to the Napa Valley community and beyond.
 “I am grateful for the freedom to include a variety of arts and sciences in my curriculum,” David says.
 “From outer space studies to toy-making, puppetry to music, alternative energy to game design, Nimbus Arts helps me ignite the creative spark.”
 Although David is 6′ 2″ tall, he lives in a chicken coop.
 “The close quarters are a constant reminder to watch out where I’m going and to observe the world around me.”

 In addition to serving on the board of Nimbus Arts, David is also a board member of Arts Council Napa Valley.